Professor of Clinical Medicine

 Indiana University School of Medicine

-Dr. Storniolo is a Professor of Clinical Medicine in the Hematology/Oncology Section at the I.U.
-School of Medicine.
-She earned her medical degree at the Stanford University School of Medicine in Palo Alto, California.
-She then completed her Internal Medicine residency and fellowships in both Hematology and Medical Oncology at the University of Rochester School of Medicine in Rochester, N.Y.
+Dr. Anna Maria Storniolo is a medical oncologist and Professor of Clinical Medicine at the Indiana University School of Medicine.
+She earned her medical degree at Stanford and completed her Internal Medicine residency and fellowships in Hematology and Medical Oncology at the University of Rochester.

-Prior to coming to Indiana University in September 2000, she was an assistant professor of medicine at the University of California-San Diego School of Medicine.
-She also served in various leadership positions at Eli Lilly and Company (1992-2000), where she was responsible for the clinical development of various cancer drugs, most notably Gemzar.
+Prior to coming to Indiana University in September 2000, she was an Assistant Professor of Medicine at the University of California-San Diego.
+She also served in leadership positions at Eli Lilly (1992-2000), where she was responsible for the clinical development of various cancer drugs, most notably Gemzar (gemcitabine).